Diving Certification Courses and General Diving Questions

 PADI Dive Courses Offered on the Island

 Our trips are for both non-experienced and experienced divers.
 Not certified?
-No worries, we can certify you as a PADI Open Water diver in 3 days.
-Many of our guests come to ReefCI to learn to dive.
+No worries, many of our volunteers come to the island to learn to dive.
 Looking to further your dive credentials?
 Many of our volunteers come to ReefCI to further their diving certification status.
-Regardless of your diving level, our island is a wonderful place to learn with calm clear waters and little current.
-We swap the usual chlorine filled swimming pool for the Caribbean Sea and the classroom for a hammock under a palm tree!
-Your PADI Open Water Certification is recognized worldwide and allows you to dive anywhere in the world.
+Regardless of your diving level, our island is a wonderful place to learn with calm, clear waters and little current.
+We swap the cold swimming pool for the Caribbean Sea and the classroom for a hammock under a palm tree!

-We have many dive courses available to help you develop your scuba skills while on the island volunteering with us.
+We have many dive courses available to help you develop your scuba and marine conservation skills while on the island volunteering with us.
 Below is the price our program charges for each PADI certification course and how long it will take you to complete the certification course on the island.